 Foliar sprays supply nutrients and other elements to the leaves without going through the soil.
 This allows nutrients to enter straight through the epidermis and small stomata of the leaves (pores).
 This enables producers to treat any indicators of insufficiency quickly.

-Different varieties of molasses used in marijuana plants
+Different varieties of molasses used in cannabis plants

 When it comes to molasses, there are several varieties to choose from.

 Dark or “second” molasses have a darker color created by boiling sugar cane or beet juice twice.
-The black color comes from the higher quantity of carbs, and the flavor is considerably stronger than light molasses.
-Dark molasses is less sweet and gives gingerbread cookies their underlying flavor.
+The black color comes from the higher quantity of carbs, and the is considerably stronger than light molasses.

 This kind brings the richness and depth of molasses to a new level.
 It’s significantly less sweet and bitter than the others.
 Blackstrap molasses is thick and rich, and it’s frequently used in savory dishes like baked beans.